-Our modal analysis solutions guide you through the complete set-up, measurement and analysis in simple and intuitive steps, and provide you with accurate and reliable results even in the most demanding situations, with a targeted set of best-in-class modal parameter estimators and validation tools.
+Our classical modal analysis solutions guide you through the complete set-up, measurement and analysis in simple and intuitive steps, and provide you with accurate and reliable results even in the most demanding situations, with a targeted set of best-in-class modal parameter estimators and validation tools.

+Our solutions cover the entire measurement and analysis chain including accelerometers and force transducers, impact hammers, modal exciter systems, LAN-XI data acquisition hardware and BK Connect® software for pre-test analysis, measurement, analysis and Finite Element model correlation.
 Our solutions are also expandable so they can grow with your requirements.

-Our PULSE-based classical modal analysis solutions cover the entire measurement and analysis chain including accelerometers and force transducers, impact hammers, modal exciter systems, LAN-XI data acquisition hardware and PULSE Reflex software for measurement, analysis and test-FEA integration.

 Many civil engineering and mechanical structures are difficult to excite artificially due to their physical size, shape or location.
 Civil engineering structures are also loaded by ambient forces such as the waves against offshore structures, the wind on buildings, and traffic on bridges, while mechanical structures such as aircraft, vehicles, ships and machinery exhibit self-generated vibration during operation.

-For an integrated, easy-to-use modal PULSE-based test and analysis system, use PULSE Modal Test Consultant™ software for geometry-driven data acquisition, and then transfer data to Operational Modal Analysis software for analysis and validation.
+For an integrated, easy-to-use modal test and analysis system, use BK Connect® Time Data Recorder for geometry-driven data acquisition, and then transfer data to PULSE Operational Modal Analysis software for analysis and validation.

 GVT is mandatory for new aircraft and for existing aircraft that undergo modifications.

-Integration of test and finite element analysis (FEA) is a core discipline in structural analysis.
-Integrating testing and FEA helps to cut development costs, reduces the amount of physical prototypes, and shortens the time from concept to production – all by optimizing strategies for testing structures and improving the development of finite element (FE) models.
+Integration of test and finite element analysis (FEA) is a core discipline in structural dynamics.
+Integrating testing and FEA helps to cut development costs, reduces the number of physical prototypes, and shortens the time from concept to production – all by optimizing strategies for testing structures and improving the development of finite element (FE) models.